 In the digital world, choosing the right design tool to create a website can make all the difference.
 Two popular options, Framer and Webflow, offer a myriad of features to turn your vision into reality.
-But which of these tools is best for creating a website?
+But which of these tools is the best for creating a website?
 This article offers a detailed comparison between Framer and Webflow to help you make an informed choice.

-What is Framer?
+What is Framer ?

 The benefits of Framer